Presenting Faculty

 His honors and awards include the MUSC School of Medicine Excellence in Teaching award, the Golden Apple award, and, in 2014, he was the first recipient of the SC Department of Health and Environmental Control Hypertension Physician of the Year award.
 In 2019, he received the Marvin Moser Clinical Hypertension Award from the American Heart Association Council on Hypertension.
 He was President of the Southern Medical Association from 2008-2009.

 Currently, he is Professor of Medicine at MUSC in the Division of Cardiology.
-He spent 31 years at the Ralph H Johnson VA Medical Center while faculty at MUSC having retired from federal service as Chief of Primary Care in 2009.
-He remains a volunteer at the VA, this his 44th year at that hospital.
+He spent 31 years at the Ralph H Johnson VA Medical Center while faculty at MUSC, having retired from federal service as Chief of Primary Care in 2009.
+He remains a volunteer at the VA, his 45th year at that hospital.
 At MUSC, he continues to teach all 3rd year medical students clinical hypertension during their 3rd year core medicine rotation and currently sees clinical patients enrolled in research trials on the role of renal denervation in controlling hypertension.

 Dr. Basile’s career research interests include outcome-based clinical trials involving hypertension, lipid disorders, and diabetes.
 He has been involved in many large hypertension trials that have defined how we treat hypertension including the NHLBI sponsored ALLHAT, ACCORD, SPRINT and SPRINT-MIND trials.
 In addition, he has been a principal investigator for the ACCOMPLISH, VALUE, ONTARGET, and TRANSCEND trials.
 Most recently, he has been involved in diabetes outcome trials with GLP1RA's including REWIND and is the US National Leader for the SURPASS-CV Outcome Trial comparing Dulaglutide with the dual-agonist Tirzepatide.